purescript/documentation/guides/Getting-Started.md

 #### Installing Dependencies

-Dependencies can be installed using Bower.
+Dependencies can be installed using psc-package.
 We will be using the `purescript-lists` library shortly, so install it now:

-    bower install purescript-lists --save
+*Note*: Package names on [Pursuit](https://pursuit.purescript.org/) and github all start with "purescript-" but when installing with psc-package remove that part of the package name.

+    psc-package install lists

 #### Working in PSCI